spike014/.nvim/README.md

 I am using the [LazyVim](https://github.com/LazyVim/LazyVim) as a nvim starter template.

-And I add some toggelterm and neo-tree configs for myself.
+And I add some toggelterm and neo-tree configs etc. for myself.

 See more: